Hike from Iseltwald to the Giessbach waterfalls - Switzerland

 View of the Brienzersee.

 You also hike past a number of farms and occasionally see a few cows chilling in a meadow.
-They all wear a cowbell and the ringing really makes you feel like you are hiking in the Alps.
+They all wear a cowbell which I think is quite iconic because it reminds me of hiking in the Alps.
+We’re in Switzerland after all!

 Because Iseltwald itself is at the shore of the lake, you will still have to descend quite a bit.
 This happens at the end of the trail, and you hike down to Iseltwald on a fairly steep forest path.